Skip to Content

 • They are mostly available to anyone but it may depend on where you’re from.

 • The jobs in the “work abroad” section would likely require some kind of working visa, which depends on the country you’re from/going to.
-Look at the government website of the destination you wish to go to for information.
+Look at the government website of the destination you wish to go to for information/often the new place of employment helps you figure it out.

 • I don’t promote working in countries illegally, and I have had all legit and legal jobs in my years of working abroad.
 However, yes, it can be possible and comes with serious risks.
 I don’t have any further information on working without a working visa.

-• The jobs in the “remote work” section likely won’t need a work visa but that’s because remote work is still a gray area.
-Please look at the country you wish to live in and travel for information regarding visas and their take on remote workers.
+• The jobs in the “remote work” section likely won’t need a work visa, but that’s because remote work is still a gray area.
+Please look at the country you wish to live in and travel to for information regarding visas and their take on remote workers, or at the least, read my guide on visas to understand more about them.
 Here’s info on digital nomad visas if that’s of interest as well.

 • One of the best ways to find a travel job abroad is to simply go.
 Yes, look it up online and make sure there are jobs and that you’re eligible, but you will more likely get hired if you’re already there as opposed to across the sea.